h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 A client which is resuming a "radius/1.1" connection MUST advertise only the capability to do "radius/1.1" for the resumed session.
 That is, even if the client configuration is "allow" for new connections, it MUST signal "radius/1.1" when resuming a session which had previously negotiated "radius/1.1".

-Similarly, when a server does resumption for a session which had previously negotiated "radius/1.1",   If the client attempts to resume the sessions without signalling the use of RADIUS/1.1, the server MUST close the connection.
+Similarly, when a server does resumption for a session which had previously negotiated "radius/1.1",   If the client attempts to resume the sessions without signaling the use of RADIUS/1.1, the server MUST close the connection.
 The server MUST send an appropriate TLS error, and also SHOULD log a descriptive message as described above.

 In contrast, there is no requirement for a client or server to force the use of {{RFC6614}} RADIUS/TLS on session resumption.
 Clients are free to signal support for "radius/1.1" on resumed sessions, even if the original session did not negotiate "radius/1.1".
 Servers are free to accept this request, and to negotiate the use of "radius/1.1" for such sessions.